 Nest cameras and Nest thermostats can all be controlled through Alexa.
 Setup is very easy and can be done in minutes through your Alexa applications.
 Simply click “Smart Home” and then “Discover Devices.”
 Multiple Nest products can be add during the setup process.
 Once you authorize Amazon to access your Nest account, you can start controlling your Nest devices.
 Keep in mind that if you have multiple thermostats or cameras, you’ll need to name them during commands as a way to control the device.
 For instance, you may say “Alexa, turn living room thermostat to 68.”
 The names of the devices are controlled through your Nest application, not Alexa.
 You can also give Alexa simple commands as a way to control your home’s temperature.
 For instance, “Alexa, lower the thermostat” will prompt the Nest to decrease the temperature by two degrees.
 “Alexa, turn the temperature up” will increase the temperature by two degrees.

 One thing to keep in mind is that many family members share a Nest Family Account.
 This feature allows the Nest account owner to give full access to up to 9 individuals.
-However, family account members will not be able to enable Alexa to work with the Nest.
+However, family account members will not be able to integrate Amazon Echo with Nest.
 Only primary account members can control third-party applications.
 Access is also denied if the Nest has been put into any of the following modes:

 - Auto Away